 It’s not uncommon in lots of parts of the country to see a small flicker of black here and there throughout dawn or sunset.
 But if you begin seeing much more of those flickers in the dark sky than typical around your home, that may be a sign you have a bat family or even a colony living on your property.
-Combine that with droppings discovered in your attic, grease stains at potential entrance points and the strange chirping sound, and you probably have bats.
-It may be time to take a look at bat removal services.
+Combine that with droppings discovered in your attic, grease stains at potential entrance points, and the strange chirping sound, and you probably have bats.
+It may be time to take a look at bat removal and control services.

 It’s hard to visualize a nicer location for bats to live than in a cool, completely dry, temp regulated attic.
 Wild animals need to contend with so much danger in nature, that a pleasant house like your own can be even better than a cave.

 Bats love to find little small holes that they can press through.
 As quickly as they’ve discovered a refuge, they’ll welcome the entire colony in!
 Before you know if you can have an entire family of bats congregating in your rafters, eaves, soffits, chimney, and behind shutters.
 They take control of your attic as a spot to rest and slip out in the evening to go hunting.

 If you made a list of every mammal that can fly, it would have only one entry: Bats.

 The worst component concerning having bats in your Lexington attic (beyond simply being gross) is that those fellas have no place to poop.
 That’s right!
 All that harmful bat guano that can transmit histoplasmosis to humans simply drops straight onto your attic floor, or perhaps worse, your insulation.

 Your very first instinct could be, “We need to get rid of these bats!”, but let me tell you: treating a bat control problem like a bug control problem is a large blunder.
 These creatures are not ants or termites.
 It is not legal to kill a bat like they are.